mauricioabreu/fofoka/README.md

 Gossip is a multicast protocol.
 It differs from centralized multicast protocols by eliminating the need to rely on one node to send a message.
 All nodes receive the message, but not all nodes need to send messages.

+## How does it work?

+Gossip protocol is used to share information to other nodes in a network.
+One of the nodes is randomly selected to spread some information.
+The nodes that receive the message do the same thing.

+Observe the two image below and catch the differences between Gossip and centralized Multicast protocols:

 ```mermaid
 ---
 title: Gossip